MinBZK/opendesk/README.md

 See [contributing docs](CONTRIBUTING.md)

-## Testing

-We use conftest to write tests against structured configuration data.

-Question: should we add checkov and trivy checks

 ## Secret Management

 Secrets are managed with [SOPS](https://www.cncf.io/projects/sops/).
 Read the documentation on how to use it.
 We use the Age variant.

 ```shell
 sops --encrypt -i <file>